seL4/sel4-tutorials/README.md

 ## Starting a tutorial

+This tutorial repository is part of a larger collection of repositories, which are required to run the tutorial and are coordinated in a manifest file.
+See [this guide](https://docs.sel4.systems/Tutorials/#the-tutorials) on how to check out a consistent set.

-A tutorial is started through the use of the `init` script that is provided in the root directory.
+Once you have that, a tutorial is started through the use of the `init` script that is provided in the root directory.
 Using this script you can specify a tutorial and target machine and it will create a copy of the tutorial for you to work on.

 Example: